jk1985yc/ELK/README.md

 # ELK
 ### VS Code Extension REST-Client
 ```
-Using "kibana-restAPI.rest" to create or delete Index Patterns
+Using "kibana.rest" to create or delete Index Patterns
 ```

 ### Shell Script
 ```
-Using "kibana-shell.sh" to create Index Patterns
+Using "kibana.sh" to create Index Patterns
 ```